prasadshreyas/mime-image-editor/README.md

 ```
 to exit the program.

+**NOTE**:
-**NOTE**: images are saved in the root/resources directory.
-New will not be saved if the image name already exists.
+- images are saved in the root/resources directory.
+New will not be saved if the image name
+already exists.
 Delete the image from the resources directory if you want to save a new image with the same name.
+- The new functionalities added in this assignment are in the `res/script.txt` directory.
+- The commands from the previous assignment is in the `script-ime.txt` file in the root directory.
+  You can use this file to test the program.